SIDN/ietf-wg-rpp-charter/rpp-charter.md

 These specifications will specifically target a REST architecture high on the Richardson Maturity Model using HTTPS and JSON.

+The protocol shall incorporate extensibility considerations allowing to cover future use cases beyond the domain name provisioning as well as adding or extending operations and data models defined in the core set of protocol specifications.

 Industry experience and use cases from EPP may influence the outputs of this working group, but direct compatibility of RPP with EPP is not a goal.
 Likewise, extensions or other changes for EPP are out of scope